-The other half is plot points which are pretty universal in commercial fiction: establish ordinary world before call to adventure, etc. you can hit a dozen very specific plot points without it ever seeming planned or contrived, because what happens can be unique to your story.
+The other half, however, involves plot points which are pretty universal in commercial fiction: establish ordinary world before call to adventure, etc. You can hit a dozen very specific plot points without it ever seeming planned or contrived, because what happens can be unique to your story.

 If you only focus on including genre elements, you’re missing 2/3rds of what it takes to keep readers reading, which is usually what I find when authors say writing to market doesn’t work for them.
 (Obligatory disclaimer: there’s no ‘right way’ to write a book and this is my humble opinion).

 I made a video walking through the 3 important things most authors miss, which detoured into a deep dive of my revision process and work in progress.
 Writing to market is about satisfying readers, and making sure they read till the very end, so getting the conclusion right is critical.